reach-sh/reach-lang/docs/src/tut/pos/index.md

-# {#point-of-sale} Point-of-sale
+# {#point-of-sale} Point of Sale

 This tutorial will walk you through creating a business point-of-sale machine, like Toast or Square.

 It assumes that you are comfortable with writing simple Reach DApps and have already completed one or two of our [tutorials](##tuts).

-Complete them all to become a Reach rockstar.
+Complete all of the tutorials to become a Reach rockstar.

 ## Program Design
 The main function of our DApp will be to process sale transactions.
 This means we will need to implement functions for purchases and refunds.